hariharasuthan555/Pomodoro-Time-Management-Tool/README.md

 The Pomodoro Technique is a time management method created by Francesco Cirillo.
 It involves working in focused 25-minute intervals, called "Pomodoros," followed by a 5-minute break.
 After completing four Pomodoros, take a longer break of 15-30 minutes.
 This technique helps improve focus, reduce fatigue, and manage time more effectively.

+## Note

-Note: This is demo version.
+This is demo version.
 Timings has been shortened and timer has been fast-forwarded for demonstration purpose

 ## Overview